The Anti-Logic Primer™

 Ever use eBay®?
 How about YouTube®?
 It's amazing how fast 6 hours can pass by in just one sitting.

-What about the news?
+What about reading news?
 Or email?
-Viewing either on your PC, on your smart phone, or both.
-And now we have AI to both help and distract us.
+On both your PC and your smart phone.
+And now, we have AI to both help and distract us.

-Maybe you can see where we're going here, and we know what you're thinking: "Uh boy.
-This primer is about to moralize me into an inflexible, boring lecture on how I should work."
+You might think you know where we're going with this: "Oh boy.
+This primer is about to tell me what I should not be reading, and then go into a boring lecture on how I should get back to work."

 We wouldn't think of it.
 Really.

-In fact, most of this lecture that we are not going to give you wouldn't even be your fault for the points that we won't be mentioning.
+In fact, most of this lecture that we're not going to give you, wouldn't even be your fault if we did.
 (Sorry for the double-negative, but the humor factor is key here.)

-The Information Age is over, and the Discarding Age has begun.
-With meetings, conference calls, video, email, texts, instant-messaging, clouds, passwords, and keys, not to mention good old remaining stacks of paper, it's amazing what we have to accomplish every single day, and that's just to make sure you are communicating.
-Then you still actually have to do your job.
+The Information Age is over, and the Discarding Age has arrived.
+With meetings, conference calls, video, emails, texts, instant-messages, clouds, passwords, and keys, not to mention good ol' paper documents, it's amazing what we have to accomplish every single day just to make sure we are communicating.
+And then, you still have to actually do your job.

-Email is similar - try checking it no more than 3 times per day.
-Although your local policies may differ, we would suggest that the sender of an email should not expect an instant reply, and therefore not require you to read it right away.
+Email is similar — try checking it no more than 3 times per day.
+Local policy may differ here, but we would suggest that the sender of an email should not expect an instant reply, and therefore not require you to read it right away.
 That's what phone calls are for.
-Of course, you still might see notifications for email anyway -- both valid and spam.
-If all this checking is affecting your productivity, as well as your sanity, see if you can turn certain types of notifications off, or notify you only occasionally.
+Of course, you might still see notifications and pop-ups -- some valid and some spam.
+If all this checking is still affecting your productivity, as well as your sanity, see if you can turn some notifications off.

-Checking the weather, scores, lottery tickets, and a myriad of other interests should have some limits like those above, so you have time to get the things done that really NEED to get done.
-You might even find you are growing tired of reading the "same old, same old".
-That's a good thing, because it means your mind is realizing you aren't gaining much or anything at all from all that reading and watching.
+Checking the weather, scores, lottery tickets, and a myriad of other things should have some limits like those above, so you have time to get the things done that really NEED to get done.
+After a while, you might even find you quickly grow tired of reading the "same old, same old".
+That's a good thing, because it means your mind is realizing you aren't gaining much or anything from all that reading and watching.

-And just think: If by saving all that wasted time, that you're finished your tasks early, maybe you can go home early.
-Sure, it usually won't happen, but the rest of your afternoon might go much more easily now.
+And just think: If by saving time you get your work finished early, then maybe you can go home early.
+Sure, it probably won't happen, but the rest of your easy afternoon might now allow you time to read the news freely (if you can stand it).

 Return